NewsPublished 11 March 2021

 “On behalf of the Academy and Society, I heartily congratulate all the new Fellows.
 The election process is rigorous and new Fellows can be rightfully proud that their outstanding achievements have been recognised by their peers in this way.”

 The new Fellows will be formally inducted at an event in Whanganui-a-Tara Wellington on 29 April.
+Photos are now available from the induction event.

 The new Fellows are: